Nueva Athletics Staff

 Aside from his academic pursuits, David has a long history of providing administrative and organizational support and building athletic programs from the ground up.
 Since 2012, he has served as an executive director and director of operations for several Bay Area, Oregon, and Pennsylvania soccer clubs.
 David is most recently returning from Mechanicsburg, PA, where he led Eagle FC.
 From 2003 to 2007 and 2009 to 2016, David was part of Bay Area-based, De Anza Force Soccer Club, as a premier-level coach and director of operations.
 During his time with the Force, David also served as Gunn High School's head soccer coach, one of the Central Coast Section's (CCS) elite programs.
 Furthermore, David helped guide the athletic department's operations, serving as the assistant/associate athletic director from 2004 to 2012.

 A San Francisco native, David has served as a soccer camp instructor for Santa Clara University, the University of Washington, and the University of Oregon.
 Also, he has coached at Palo Alto, Stanford, and Tri-Valley soccer clubs.
-David currently resides in San Ramon, California, with his partner, Gina, and their two wonderful fur babies, Cookie and Roxie.

 Robert Lopez — Director of Cross Country and Track and Field & Athletics Administrative Support